neuland-ingolstadt/neuland.app/README.md

 # THI-App

-The official App of the Technische Hochschule Ingolstadt looks dated, and has a number of shortcomings.
-Such as frequent crashes, incompatability with some Android versions, unreadable texts with dark mode on iOS, ...

-This project aims at documenting the API used by the App and also includes a nextjs based replacement called "Rogue THI App".
+This is a reverse engineered documentation for the REST API used by the official app of the Technische Hochschule Ingolstadt as well as an open source, web-based replacement built on React and Next.js.

-## Rogue THI App
+## App

-The rogue THI App aims at implementing all important features of the official app, while using a modern UI and being free and open source software.
+Rogue THI App aims at implementing all important features of the official app as free and open source software with a modern UI.
-The App connects to the THI REST API via a pure Websocket-TCP proxy.
-The HTTPS Layer is implemented in the browser and thus the Proxy server cannot access sensible user data.
+It connects to the official backend via a WebSocket-to-TCP proxy.
+The HTTPS stack is implemented in JavaScript and runs in the browser, so that the proxy never comes in contact with unencrypted user data.

-More info on this topic in [this document](data-security.md)
+You can find more information on this in [this document](data-security.md).

 ## API Documentation